Arctic (film): Plot

 When they take refuge one night in a cave, a polar bear is attracted to the scent of cooking fish.
 He drives the bear off with a distress flare.
-The next day the woman's condition worsens.
+The next day, the woman's condition worsens.
 Assuming her to be dead or near death, he abandons her to continue his journey alone but leaves her with the photo of her family.
-Shortly afterwards he falls in a crevasse and is knocked unconscious.
+Shortly afterwards, he falls in a crevasse and is knocked unconscious.
 He awakens to find himself at the bottom of a cavern with one of his legs trapped under a boulder.
 He injures it in repeated efforts to tug it free, and finally manages to crawl out of the cavern and back to the surface.
 Returning to the woman's sled, he finds that she is still alive, weeps in apology, and, despite his injured leg, sets his mind to taking her with him again.

 Nearing exhaustion, Overgård climbs a small hill and sees a helicopter landing in the distance.
 Using the last of his strength, he pushes the sledge to the top of the hill and lights his remaining flare, screaming out, "here, we're here!".
 Seeing no response from the two men from the helicopter crew, he sets his parka on fire with the flare, waving it above his head.
 The helicopter takes off and flies away in the opposite direction disappearing behind a mountain.
-Exhausted and broken he reassures the woman, taking her hand in his and lies down next to her to die, as he closes his eyes the helicopter lands behind them.
+Exhausted, he reassures the woman, taking her hand in his and lies down next to her.
+As he closes his eyes, the helicopter lands behind them.